 Apply deployment strategy

-You can apply a deployment strategy to define how your application is rolled out.
+Apply a deployment strategy to define how your application gets rolled out.
 The

 runOnce strategy and the